Interprofessional Education in Palliative and End-of-Life Care

 - College of Family Physicians of Canada – Mainpro+:

-This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by Continuing Professional Development, Faculty of Medicine, University of Toronto for up to 13.0 Mainpro+ credits.
+This one-credit-per-hour Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by Continuing Professional Development, Faculty of Medicine, University of Toronto for up to 17.0 Mainpro+ credits.

 - Royal College of Physicians and Surgeons of Canada – Section 1: